Archive for the 'auditions' Category

 Now I can roll out of bed and just go.
 I’m used to the drill.
 I know my work; I’m not looking for approval.
 I’m interested in what’s going to happen to me when I read.

 But I’m like not impervious or anything.
-I’m playing the role I tried NOT to get.
+I am playing the role I tried NOT to get.

 The Most Embarrassing Day Ever

-Well, I don’t get opportunities to go out for commercials everyday so I submitted myself.
+Well, I don’t get opportunities to go out for commercials everyday, so I submitted myself.
 I figured what difference does it make?
 How many real actors are going to be authentically blind?
-You’re going to get a bunch of people who are authentically blind but not authentically actors.
-So I figured if they could make believe they can act I can make believe that I’m blind.
+You’re going to get a bunch of people who are authentically blind but not real actors.
+So I figured if they could make believe they can act, I can make believe that I can’t see.
 I did a scene once from “A Patch of Blue”.

 Anyway it went perfectly well.
 I got off the elevator – I had borrowed a cane from my 90-year old neighbor.
 He’s fabulous, you have to meet him, his whole house is antiques.

-So I’m already thinking residuals, and they hand me the script and it’s in fucking Braille.
+I’m already thinking residuals, and they hand me the script and it’s in FUCKING BRAILLE.
 Oh my god!
 Why didn’t I think of that?
 Shit.
 So I ask the air if someone can “show me where the ladies room is?”
 And thank god it is out near the elevator.
 So I stayed in there until the coast was clear and I got on the elevator and got out of there.
 I was nervous that someone was going to come out looking for me so I kept up the act.
 I figured I could act mixed up or something if they saw me getting on the elevator.
-Then this guy who got on the elevator with me walked in the same direction as me so I had to keep the whole thing going all the way to Sixth Avenue.
+Then this guy who got on the elevator with me walked in the same direction as me, and asked if I needed help, so I had to keep the whole thing going all the way to Sixth Avenue.
 Hell.

 Ok.
 Ok.
 I didn’t actually do this.
 But I saw the ad and I THOUGHT ABOUT IT.